 CHECKING USED SPACE

-You can check to see your current total home directory (shirtcut “~”) usage using the du command (plus the summary, total, and human-readable options) like so:
+You can check to see your current total home directory (shortcut “~”) usage using the du command (plus the summary, total, and human-readable options) like so:

 [jharvard@holylogin01 ~]$ du -sch ~